mullerdavid/pico_7941w/VSCODE.md

         - `environmentVariables`
             - `PICO_BOARD`

-## Workspace settings
-Modify the hardcoded paths in the following files.
 ## Open and Configure
 Open the folder.
 Install the recommended extensions.
 Cmake is automatically configuring the project on open after the extension is installed.